pyzo/zoofio.github.io/_sources/ui/layout.txt

 ------

 The HSplit horizontally splits the available space in regions, which size can be set by the user by dragging the divider.

-At the moment, the splitter can only have two children, but eventually, it will be able to hold any number of children.
+A splitter is not aware of the natural size of its content, but it does take the minimum size of its children into account (and a splitter sets its own minimum size as the combined minimum size of its children plus a little extra).

 ..
 UIExample:: 300